 If blood tests indicate hyperthyroidism, your doctor may recommend one of the following tests to help determine why your thyroid is overactive:

-Radioactive iodine uptake test.
+Radio iodine uptake test.
 For this test, you take a small, oral dose of radioactive iodine (radioiodine).
 Over time, the iodine collects in your thyroid gland because your thyroid uses iodine to manufacture hormones.
 You'll be checked after two, six or 24 hours — and sometimes after all three time periods — to determine how much iodine your thyroid gland has absorbed.

 Knowing what's causing your hyperthyroidism can help your doctor plan the appropriate treatment.
 A radioactive iodine uptake test isn't uncomfortable, but it does expose you to a small amount of radiation.

 Thyroid scan.
 During this test, you'll have a radioactive isotope injected into the vein on the inside of your elbow or sometimes into a vein in your hand.
-You then lie on a table with your head stretched backward while a special camera produces an image of your thyroid on a computer screen.
+You then lie on a table with your head stretched backward while a special camera produces an image of your thyroid gland on a computer screen.

 The time needed for the procedure may vary, depending on how long it takes the isotope to reach your thyroid gland.
 You may have some neck discomfort with this test, and you'll be exposed to a small amount of radiation.